2025 - 10th Anniversary Year

 Part 3: Submission

 - Model: Submit image exports of your digital model or photos of your physical model.
-If submitting multiple images, please compress them into a ZIP file before uploading.
+If submitting multiple files, please compress them into a ZIP file before uploading.

 - Report: Submit a typed document in PDF or Word format (.pdf or .docx).